Just how fast can an elephant run? They’re the biggest land animals in the world. You may be surprised to see just how fast elephants can get.

 Elephant speeds compared to other African animals

-How do an elephant’s running speed compare to other giant African creatures?
+How does an elephant’s running speed compare to other giant African creatures?

 Let’s take a look at four of them: